awemorris/suika3/README.md

 - The same major platforms as SDL3.

-- Uniquely provides console support through Unity Integration without relying on any NDA-restricted code.
+- Uniquely provides console support through Unity Integration without relying on any NDA-restricted code on the source tree.

 - Software 3D rendering for older platforms.